rampatidar18847/rampatidar18847/README.md

 - 👋 Hi, I’m @rampatidar18847
 - 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning data structure and algorithm
-- 💞️ I’m looking to collaborate on companies
+- 💞️ I’m looking for opportunity to enhace my skill's
 - 📫 How to reach me through contact number 9981925968 or email ramshyam9981@gmail.com

 <!---